Hi, I’m Yoko

 All services are grounded in culturally responsive, nervous-system–informed, and embodied healing.

-👉 Let’s collaborate.
-Reach out to create a healing experience for you or your team.
+👉 Let’s collaborate to create a healing experience for you or your team.

 What Shapes My Work